 PLS 265 - Fact-Finding Research

 Provides students with strategies for fact-finding and investigation.
 Included in the courses are interviewing techniques for gathering information from clients, witnesses and agencies.
 Also included are investigative techniques for determining what information is needed and finding, organizing, verifying and documenting the information.
 Fact-finding research is an important aspect of paralegal responsibility.
 Students will learn to develop critical thinking skills, communicate effectively while in pursuit of information, and apply good judgement and common sense when encountering ethical problems.
-One class hour.

 Course Learning Outcomes